Portland Bicycle Accident Attorney

 The Door Prize

 This is a common case in Portland.
 A driver parks her car on the side of the road in on-street parking.
 She does not look in her mirrors to make sure it is clear before opening her door.
-When she opens the door it hits a cyclist and they are injured.
-The insurance company lawyer will claim that the cyclist was too close to parked cars, not paying attention and riding too fast.
-We have worked up numerous door opening cases for trial and achieved significant settlements.
+When she opens the door, it hits a cyclist, and they are injured.
+The insurance company lawyer will claim that the cyclist was too close to parked cars, not paying attention, and riding too fast.
+We have worked up many door opening cases for trial and achieved significant settlements.